Heat pump · UK

 TL;DR

-- Running cost: £900–£1,400 a year on a heat-pump-specific tariff.
+- Running cost: £900 to £1,400 a year on a heat-pump-friendly electricity plan.

 How heat pumps work in UK homes